Portfolio-Allan-Rolle/100AngularChallenges/README.md

 79. Mock 3rd Party(http)
 80. Build a pipe that capitalizes the first letter of a string while keeping the rest in lowercase.
 81. Build a pipe that reverses the characters of a string.
+82. Build a pipe that filters an array of objects based on a given property and filter value.